-When you are the PR Director of a company, it can be difficult to communicate that an event has been postponed or cancelled.
-You want the information to get out as quickly and effectively as possible, but also want to make sure that you have all your facts straight before releasing any details.
+When you are the PR Director of a company, it can be difficult to communicate that an event has been postponed or canceled.
+You want the information to get out as quickly and effectively as possible but also want to make sure that you have all your facts straight before releasing any details.
 This blog will give PR tips for communicating event postponement and cancellation in the most successful manner.

 When you are dealing with postponing or canceling an event, one of your PR tips for communicating the news is to contact all of the media outlets who were going to cover it.
 This will ensure that they have accurate information and can report on it as soon as possible.
 Plus, if there had been any contests where people could win tickets to the event, you should also notify them.

 This PR tip for communicating event postponement and cancellation is especially important if the reason you are canceling or postponing your event is due to a natural disaster, such as an earthquake or covid 19 pandemic.
 In this case, people will be eager to find out what happened as soon as possible.

 If you haven’t already, this PR tip for communicating event postponement and cancellation will also help to ensure that the media doesn’t get any misinformation about what happened.